-Course name: Epistemology

-Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 1 Per study period: 28 / 14
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 1 Per study period: 28 / 14

 - a) regular and active participation in seminars. - b) passing of two written tests: the first test (week 7) makes 40% of assessment of work in seminars; the second one (the end of semester) makes 60% percent of assessment of work in seminars.
 To be allowed to take an exam, it is necessary to obtain 66 and more percent of the points. - c) final exam written form; makes 50% of overall assessment.